hudochenkov/ecsstractor/README.md

 #### bem_nesting

 BEM Nesting.
 Generate nested stylesheet for preprocessors rather simple stylesheet.
-You can see difference in _Example_ section of this readme.

-_Default: **false**_

-#### add_comments

-Generate full class names as a comments before nested BEM elements and modifiers.
-This is useful for finding the selectors by class names.
-You can see difference in _Example_ section of this readme.
+See the difference in the [Examples](#examples) section.

 _Default: **false**_